-Clearly, Mysids are a Problem, continued The approach we are currently exploring to sustain reductions in the Mysis population is the utility of harvesting of Mysis.
+Clearly, Mysids are a Problem, continued The Solution So how does one sustain reductions of Mysis population?
+The approach we are currently exploring is the utility of harvesting of Mysis.
 Mysis from Lake Tahoe happen to be one of the world's purest sources of Omega-3 fatty acids.
-This greatly sought-after substance is important for both human and animal nutrition, and is an essential ingredient for many food supplements.
+This greatly sought after substance is important for both human and animal nutrition, and is an essential ingredient for many food supplements.
 Working with the UC Davis Graduate School of Management and researchers from the UC Davis School of Veterinary Medicine, we will soon be ready to utilize the Mysis' Omega-3 fatty acids and launch a new venture into the world of gourmet dog treats.
 This venture, a non-profit-based approach, will be an opportunity for public agencies, private investors and university researchers to interact in a totally novel way.
 If successful, this would not only have added a potential new tool for clarity restoration that can be combined with watershed load reduction projects, but it will also be an important step toward returning the native phytoplankton, zooplankton, and fish to Lake Tahoe.
-And unlike nearly all restoration efforts, it has the potential to generate funding to support continued research and restoration.
+And unlike nearly all restoration efforts, it has the potential to generate funding, not consume it.
 Once again, Lake Tahoe will be at the forefront of environmental restoration in its broadest sense.